Sayaka Yamamoto

-Sayaka Yamamoto (山本 彩, Yamamoto Sayaka) is a Japanese singer and songwriter signed to Universal Sigma.
-She is a former member of the girl group NMB48, where she served as captain of both the whole group as well as Team N, and a former concurrent member of AKB48's Team K. She made her debut as a solo artist in October 2016 with her first studio album "Rainbow" while she was still in NMB48, and her releases regularly place in the top ten of the Oricon weekly charts.
+Sayaka Yamamoto (山本 彩, Yamamoto Sayaka) is a Japanese singer-songwriter signed to Universal Sigma.
+She is a former member of the girl group NMB48, where she served as captain, and a former concurrent member of AKB48.
+She made her debut as a solo artist in October 2016 with her first studio album "Rainbow" while she was still in NMB48, with her releases regularly placing in the top ten of the Oricon weekly charts since.

 Career

 Pre-2010: Early life and initial debut

 The youngest of four and influenced by her family's love for music, Sayaka Yamamoto started taking dance and singing classes in 2nd grade.
 In 5th grade, inspired by Avril Lavigne, she started learning guitar.
 Yamamoto initially debuted in the band MAD CATZ in 2008 as their lead guitarist.
 The bassist of the band left in 2009, and the band disbanded altogether by the end of the year.